What is IGF-1?

 Growth Hormone exerts many of its effects through a peptide hormone called Insulin-like growth factor 1.
 IGF-1 is used as a marker for growth hormone levels as it is difficult to measure them due to its fluctuating pulsatile release.
 IGF-1 acts on the chondrocytes to stimulate bone mineralization increases lean muscle mass and at high doses can cause organomegaly.

-Increased levels of IGF-1 can be beneficial to a certain extent beyond which it can cause pathological changes that can resemble acromegaly leading to an early death from cardiovascular diseases.
+Increased levels of IGF-1 can be beneficial to a certain extent beyond which it can cause pathological changes that can resemble acromegaly leading to early death from cardiovascular diseases.
 But a deficiency of IGF-1 can also be equally harmful as it causes a decrease in bone mineral density, lean muscle mass, and atrophy of vital organs.
 HGH deficiency in itself can result in increased fat deposition and lethargy in addition to the subsequent IGF-I deficiency symptoms.

 What causes a decline in IGF-1 levels?